artrugh/js-notebooks/Functions/scope_lexical_scope_and_closures.md

 ## Closures

 Closures are a fundamental concept related to the scope and the way functions work.
 A closure is created when a function is defined within another function (the outer function) and has access to the outer function's variables.
 Even after the outer function has finished executing, the inner function maintains access to the outer function's scope chain.
 In effect closures enable functions to remember and access variables of their parent scope.
+More detailed information about closures can be found [MDN Web Docs\_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).

 Closures are widely used in JavaScript for various purposes like maintaining state in event handlers, implementing private variables and methods, and creating modules.